WHEN, WHERE, & HOW

 A divorce is a legal termination of all aspects of your marriage.
 In a legal separation, you remain technically married but are no longer a couple or “community” going forward.
 People often choose to file for legal separation for religious reasons and sometimes to preserve things like health insurance benefits or perhaps create a more stable environment for their children.
 Generally, in a legal separation the court will enter final orders similar to a divorce, including a parenting plan, support orders, and a division of your marital property.
 Our Seattle divorce lawyer can discuss these options in greater detail with you.

-Initially, each spouse will hire a Seattle divorce attorney, and those attorneys will help them put together a team that may include a financial specialist, a divorce coach (communications specialist), and a parenting specialist.
-Over a series of meetings, the couple will outline their financial situation, define goals for the future, develop and analyze different options for settlement, and finally refine those options down into a package that best meets their respective goals.
+A specific methodology which our firm specializes in and we highly recommend for its ability to lessen tension between parties and quicken resolution!
+Each spouse hires a Collaboratively-trained attorney, who then help the couple put together a team that may include a financial specialist, a divorce coach (communications specialist), and a parenting specialist.
+Parties work towards a final agreement through a series of joint sessions, which entails the spouses, their attorneys, and the neutral professionals meeting altogether.
 We believe this is the best approach for a couple that wants to avoid fighting and hopes to continue to have some relationship after the divorce, especially as co-parents.

 Services Provided by a Seattle Family Lawyer